1967 Oregon State Beavers football team: Oregon

 The final opponent on #8 Oregon State's schedule was 2–7 Oregon.
-The Webfoots were not another giant, but they were improving.
+The Ducks were not another giant, but they were improving.
 Their two victories had both come in the previous four weeks.
 Oregon's strength was their defense behind defensive coordinator John Robinson, All-Conference nose guard George Dames, and All-Conference defensive back Jim Smith.
 This was the first Civil War game at Autzen Stadium, which opened two months earlier with natural grass.
 The attendance was 40,100, a Civil War record at the time.

-Gary Houser's first punt was partially blocked and recovered by the Webfoots at the Beaver 31.
+Gary Houser's first punt was partially blocked and recovered by the Ducks at the Beaver 31.
 On their first play from scrimmage, Oregon's Eric Olson threw a 20-yard pass.
-The Webfoots would only gain one yard on three plays and had to settle for a 27-yard field goal.
+The Ducks would only gain one yard on three plays and had to settle for a 27-yard field goal.
 Before halftime, Oregon State's Bill Enyart fumbled twice inside Oregon's 10-yard line.
-Charlie Olds ended the Webfoots' best drive of the second quarter by picking off an Eric Olsen pass in the Beaver red zone.
+Charlie Olds ended the Ducks' best drive of the second quarter by picking off an Eric Olsen pass in the Beaver red zone.

 Oregon State's first drive of the second half ended on a Beaver fumble at Oregon's 43.
-The Webfoots capitalized, quickly finding themselves with first-and-goal at the Beaver three.
+The Ducks capitalized, quickly finding themselves with first-and-goal at the Beaver three.
 Oregon State's defense did not fold, stopping Oregon a foot short of the end zone on third-and-goal.
-However, the Webfoots dove in on their fourth attempt, increasing their lead to 10–0 with five minutes left in the third quarter.
+However, the Ducks dove in on their fourth attempt, increasing their lead to 10–0 with five minutes left in the third quarter.
 Oregon State was in dire straits after fumbling again at their own 45-yard line.
 Oregon drove 15 yards but missed a 47-yard field goal.
 Early in the fourth quarter, Oregon State finally hit their stride.
 Starting at their own 20, the running game began finding holes over and through the Duck defense.
 On one third-and-eight, Steve Preece found Don Summers for a 35-yard gain.
 On the next play, Roger Cantlon slipped and fell down but still managed to haul in a pass at Oregon's one-yard line.
 From there, Enyart plowed over the Duck defenders and into the end zone, cutting Oregon's lead to 10–7 with nine minutes left.
 Oregon State's defense responded by forcing Oregon to go three-and-out.
 The punt only carried to the Beavers’ 45.
 Nine plays later, Oregon State had the ball first-and-goal on the four-yard line.
-The Webfoots loaded up the middle to try to stop Enyart; however, Steve Preece threw them a curve, running around left end for a touchdown with two-and-a-half minutes left to take the lead, 14–10.
+The Ducks loaded up the middle to try to stop Enyart; however, Steve Preece threw them a curve, running around left end for a touchdown with two-and-a-half minutes left to take the lead, 14–10.
 After getting the ball back, Oregon's final four plays only netted seven yards, turning the ball over to Oregon State.
-The Webfoots did not get the ball back.
+The Ducks did not get the ball back.